JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 ### Spotlight on Features

 A full introduction to the language is beyond the scope of this article.
-There are two features I'd like to highlight here, which exemplify powerful features not available in other languages.
+There are two features we'd like to highlight here, which exemplify powerful features not available in other languages.
 These might sound a little technical at first, but as Paul Graham describes in his essay, [Beating the Average](http://www.paulgraham.com/avg.html), it is hard to see what you might be missing until you get experience with it.

 #### Multiple Dispatch